 - Account information services - new under PSD2, e.g., providing consolidated or aggregated information regarding payment accounts held with payment service providers

-In addition to regulating various payments services, PSD1 and PSD2 set out a number of exemptions.
-Platforms that come into possession of funds owed to their Sellers, and would otherwise be considered to be providing regulated payment services (such as operating a payment account, executing payment transactions, or money remittance), have typically relied on one of these exemptions, the so-called "commercial agent" exemption.
+Where a Platform enters into possession or control of funds owed by a Buyer to a Seller and later settles them to the Seller, the platform would be considered to be providing regulated payment services (such as operating a payment account, executing payment transactions, or money remittance), unless it falls within an exemption, such as the commercial agent exemption.

 What is the commercial agent exemption?

-Platforms have invoked this exemption on the basis that they are acting as a commercial agent authorised to negotiate or conclude the sale or purchase of goods or services on behalf of the payer (the Buyer) or the payee (the Seller).
-Under this construct, the Buyer is considered not to be paying the Platform but instead to be paying the Seller, via its commercial agent (the Platform).
-The Seller is treated as receiving payment, in legal terms, as soon as payment is received by its agent, the Platform.
-Many Platforms have chosen to rely on this exemption in lieu of becoming a licensed provider of regulated payment services.
+Platforms have invoked the commercial agent exemption by asserting that they are acting as a commercial agent that is authorised to negotiate or conclude the sale of products or services on behalf of the Seller.
+Under this construct, the Buyer is considered not to be paying the Platform but, instead, to be paying the Seller, via its commercial agent (the Platform).
+The Seller is treated as receiving payment, in legal terms, as soon as the payment is received by its agent, the Platform.
+Many Platforms have tried to rely on this exemption in lieu of becoming a licensed provider of regulated payment services.

-Many hold the view that Platforms, in aggregating market supply with market demand, are acting as an agent for both the payer (receiving orders and payments from the Buyer) and the payee (sending orders and payments received to the Seller).
-However, this poses problems for Platforms as the commercial agent exemption has been applied quite differently across Europe.
-Pre-PSD2, some countries have permitted a commercial agent to act on behalf of both the payer and payee, but other countries have applied the exemption more strictly, and only permit the commercial agent to act on behalf of either the payer or the payee, but not both.
-In addition, some regulators hold the view that since there is no actual negotiation or conclusion of the sale or purchase by the Platform, the Platform should not be considered a commercial agent.
-This jurisdictional variance in the application of the commercial agent exemption is problematic for platforms as, unlike a payments license, an exemption cannot be passported across Europe.
+Many regulators in Europe hold the view that Platforms, in aggregating market supply with market demand (bringing Buyers and Sellers together in a website or app), are acting for both the payer (receiving orders and payments from the Buyer, as well as potentially offering the Buyer benefits, such as member discounts) and the payee (sending orders and payments received to the Seller).
+Pre-PSD2, some countries permitted a commercial agent to act on behalf of both the payer and payee, but other countries applied the exemption more strictly, and only permitted the commercial agent to act on behalf of either the payer or the payee, but not both.
+In addition, some regulators held the view that since there is no actual negotiation or conclusion of the sale by the Platform, the Platform should not be considered a commercial agent.
+This inconsistent application of the commercial agent exemption was problematic for platforms as, unlike a payments license, an exemption in one country cannot be passported across Europe.

 The commercial agent exemption under PSD2

 PSD2 clarifies the grey area regarding commercial agents.
-A widely-held view throughout Europe is that Platforms managing their own payments will no longer be able to rely on the commercial agent exemption from licensing.
+The commercial agent exemption is now only available when a commercial agent very clearly acts on behalf of either the payer or the payee but not both.
+If acting for both, a Platform is only able to avoid a licensing requirement if it does not possess or control funds (i.e., relies on a licensed payment service provider to do this).
+A widely-held view by regulators throughout Europe is that Platforms managing their own payments can no longer rely on the commercial agent exemption from licensing.
 PSD2 restates the commercial agent exemption as including:

 "payment transactions from the payer to the payee through a commercial agent authorised via an agreement to negotiate or conclude the sale or purchase of goods or services on behalf of only the payer or only the payee"

-This change is explained in the preamble to PSD2 which states that the commercial agent exemption:
+The change is explained in the preamble to PSD2, which states that the commercial agent exemption under PSD1 was:

-To illustrate this, the Financial Conduct Authority (FCA) in the UK has stated:
+To illustrate the change to the commercial agent exemption, the Financial Conduct Authority (FCA) in the UK states:

-The FCA also offered the specific example of an online fundraising platform, which accepts donations before transmitting them to the intended recipient.
-It said such a platform would be unable to rely on the commercial agent exemption because it is "not a commercial agent authorised via an agreement to negotiate or conclude the sale or purchase of goods or services on behalf of either the payer or the payee but not both the payer and the payee."
+The FCA also offers the specific example of an online fundraising platform, which accepts donations before transmitting them to the intended recipient.
+It says such a platform will not be able to rely on the commercial agent exemption because it is "not a commercial agent authorised via an agreement to negotiate or conclude the sale or purchase of goods or services on behalf of either the payer or the payee but not both the payer and the payee."

-As evident from the preambulatory language of PSD2, the narrowing of the commercial agent exemption aims to protect consumers and avoid distortions of competition.
-Where a Platform is managing its own payments, the Seller providing the product or service is not only taking on the contractual obligation to the customer, but also the additional credit risk of default by the Platform (e.g., if the Platform goes insolvent before paying out, the Seller has provided their product or service without receiving payment).
-From a competition perspective, PSD2 attempts to level the playing field across Europe with regard to how individual Member States apply the commercial agent exemption.
+The narrowing of the commercial agent exemption aims to protect payments made by consumers to Sellers and avoid distortions of competition.
+Where a Platform receives payments owed by the Buyer to the Seller, the Seller is not only taking on the contractual obligation to the Buyer, but also the additional credit risk of the Platform defaulting before it pays the Seller.
+From a competition perspective, PSD2 attempts to level the playing field across Europe with regard to how individual countries apply the commercial agent exemption.

 The regular occupation or business activity test

-In approaching this topic, Platforms should also consider whether their payment services are a “regular occupation or business activity".
-While this is not defined, the preamble to PSD2 states that licensing is “confined to service providers who provide payment services as a regular occupation or business activity”.
-The FCA’s understanding of this is informative.
-It has stated that “the services must be provided as a regular occupation or business activity in their own right and not merely as ancillary to another business activity” but also that “the fact that a service is provided as part of a package with other services does not, however, necessarily make it ancillary to those services.”
-It’s very difficult to imagine that receiving payments from customers and paying Sellers for all transactions conducted through a Platform would merely be considered ancillary and not a regular occupation or business activity of such a Platform.
+Platforms should also consider whether their payment services are a “regular occupation or business activity” as, according to PSD2, licensing is “confined to service providers who provide payment services as a regular occupation or business activity”.
+The FCA’s view on this is informative, stating that “the services must be provided as a regular occupation or business activity in their own right and not merely as ancillary to another business activity” and “the fact that a service is provided as part of a package with other services does not, however, necessarily make it ancillary to those services – the question is whether that service is, on the facts, itself carried on as a regular occupation or business activity.”
+It’s very difficult to imagine that a Platform receiving payments from Buyers and paying Sellers for all transactions conducted through the Platform would be considered merely ancillary and not a regular occupation or business activity of such a Platform.

 The limited network exemption

-Finally, under PSD2, even if Platforms fall within the extremely narrow scope of the "limited network exemption" (an alternative to the commercial agent exemption), they have to notify the relevant regulator if their payment transactions over the preceding 12 months exceed €1 million, upon which the regulator may require them to obtain a payments license.
+This exemption applies to a very limited range of activities, such as “closed loop” payments.
+However, even if Platforms fall within the extremely narrow scope of the limited network exemption, they have to notify the relevant regulator if their payment transactions over the preceding 12 months exceed €1 million, upon which the regulator may require them to obtain a payments license.

 How does Stripe approach payments for platforms?

-For the reasons discussed above, commercial realities mean most Platforms don’t have an option to deviate from their contractual design, and so it is business critical that these Platforms do not come into possession or control of funds.
+For reasons discussed above, commercial realities mean most Platforms want to facilitate sales rather than make sales, and, as they are acting on behalf of both Buyers and Sellers, it is critical that these Platforms do not come into possession or control of funds.
 This is the central regulatory pillar behind Stripe’s development of Connect, and one of the primary reasons many Platforms in Europe have chosen Stripe.

-With Connect, Stripe has direct contractual relationships with both the Seller and the Platform to settle payments to the Seller and fees to the Platform.
-Funds that are owed to the Seller are never in the possession or control of the Platform.
-Instead, these funds are held in Stripe’s regulated client money bank account for the benefit of the Seller, before being paid out to the Seller by Stripe.
+With Connect, Stripe contracts with both the Seller and the Platform to settle payments to the Seller and fees to the Platform.
+Funds that are owed by the Buyer to the Seller are never in the possession or control of the Platform.
+Instead, these funds are settled to Stripe’s regulated client money bank account for the benefit of the Seller, before being paid out to the Seller by Stripe.
 The regulated payment services are rendered by Stripe instead of the Platform, so the Platform does not incur the significant regulatory and compliance overhead of getting a payments license or exemption.
 Returning to our combined liability and funds flow diagram, Connect operates like this:

-In addition to taking on the payments regulatory burden, Connect’s product design also provides other benefits and safeguards for Platforms:
+In addition to taking on the payments regulatory burden, Connect’s product design also provides other benefits and safeguards for Platforms, including:

-- Customised control of the Seller’s experience, e.g., Sellers can agree to let the Platform manage the Seller’s experience, including the UI, reporting, payouts management, and communicating with the Stripe API.
+- Customising the Seller’s experience, e.g., Sellers can agree to let the Platform manage the Seller’s experience, including the UI, reporting, payouts management, and communicating with the Stripe API.

-- Innovative payment functionality within Connect to support any business model, e.g., One-to-Many, Many-to-Many, Holding Funds, Account Debits, Instant Payouts and many more.
+- Innovative payment functionality within Connect that supports many business models, e.g., One-to-Many, Many-to-Many, Holding Funds, Account Debits, Instant Payouts, and more.